 Payroll InformationTax forms (W-4 and VA-4) are housed in the Payroll Department.
 Federal and state taxes will be withheld based on the information a graduate assistant provides on these forms.

 Students should file new tax withholding forms if they have had a change in family status, or otherwise need to change the tax withholding status.

-Paychecks are deposited directly into a student’s bank account from the Cashier’s Office in Heth Hall.
-Pay dates will be posted by the Payroll Office.
+Paychecks are deposited directly into a student’s bank account from the Payroll office.
+Pay dates will be posted by the Payroll office.